uri-library-data-services/iassist-preview/content/blog/iassist-2015-blog-post-data-librarian-minneapolis.md

 date = "2015-06-15 08:23:30 -0700"
 draft = "false"
 +++
-"Hey Charlie I\'m pregnant and living on 9th Street".
+"Hey Charlie I'm pregnant and living on 9th Street".
 Wait.
 I don't know anyone called Charlie.
 I'm not pregnant and this isn't 9th Street.
 I'm living in a dorm room at University of Minnesota contemplating how I managed to end up back in dorm living before succumbing to assisted